codeplaysoftware/portBLAS/benchmark/README.md

 ### Default parameters

-If no CSV file is provided, default ranges will be used, as described below.
+If no CSV file is provided, the default ranges will be used, as described below.
 These ranges only use powers of two, and run all the possible combinations of the values for all the parameters.
 This means that the BLAS 3 benchmark will be run for 500 different parameter tuples by default.